Porteous relishing life 'out of Hibs comfort zone'

 "There are no easy games in the Championship but there are no easy games in Scotland either.
 It's big, physical, you're playing Saturday-Tuesday most weeks.

-"With the players I'm playing beside I can learn a lot fast.
+"With the players I'm playing beside, I can learn a lot fast.
 I'm excited and I feel I'm in a good place.
 There's a lot of cultures in the changing room, a lot of different languages being spoken and I'm enjoying it."

 Porteous is driven by a desire to win his second cap in Scotland's forthcoming Euro 2024 qualifiers against Cyprus and Spain at Hampden.